Mauricio Dubon Player Props: Astros vs. Pirates

 Mauricio Dubon At The Plate

-- In seven games played this year, he has not hit a long ball.
+- In eight games played this year, he has not hit a long ball.

-- Dubon has driven in a run twice this season, but just one in each of those games.
+- Dubon has picked up an RBI twice this year, but just one in each of those games.

-- He has scored at least one run four times this year (57.1%), including one multi-run game.
+- In five of eight games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.